Sir Thomas Kay Sidey Postdoctoral Fellowships

 If you require scholarship funding to support your studies, please visit the Scholarships section of the Otago GRS website.
 All PhD scholarships, other than the SJWRI PhD Scholarship, are provided and administered by the Graduate Research School.
 Scholarships are awarded on a competitive basis according to GPA and publication record.
 If you have already secured a scholarship from your home country, please make this clear when you contact potential supervisors.

 SJWRI PhD Scholarship

 The SJWRI PhD Scholarship is a prestigious award to support doctoral research in the Sir John Walsh Research Institute.
 The Scholarship consists of a NZ$20,000 stipend per annum for three years (if full-time) plus domestic tuition fees for 36 months (excludes student services fee and insurance).
 The primary supervisor of the successful applicant will also receive a NZ$5,000 project seeding grant to cover initial research expenses.
 Applicants are required to apply for a University of Otago Doctoral Scholarship prior to consideration of their SJWRI PhD Scholarship application.

 The 2019 SJWRI PhD Scholarship has been awarded to Shelly Arora, under the supervision of Dr Haizal Hussaini.
-We expect to offer this opportunity again in 2020.
+An announcement regarding the 2020 Scholarship round will be made in due course.

 - Postgraduate study in the Faculty of Dentistry

 - Master of Community Dentistry (MComDent)